arminc/arminc.github.io/_posts/2011-08-18-java-is-a-dead-end-for-enterprise-app-development.md

   - java
 tags:
   - java
-description: Last day I got a tip about this old article “[Java Is A Dead-End For Enterprise App Development][2]”.
-My first thought was: “Here we go again, someone who is claiming a programming language is dying.
+description: Last day I got a tip about this old article "Java Is A Dead-End For Enterprise App Development”.
+My first thought was “Here we go again, someone who is claiming a programming language is dying.
 The never ending returning discussion.”
 ---
 Original post can be found at [It-Eye][1]